 When you start the Documenting Calibrator, you arrive in Instrument List window.
-See adjacent picture for an example of an Instrument List.
+See Figure 53: Example of an Instrument List for an example of an Instrument List.

 MC6-Ex allows you to hierarchically organize your instruments into a Plant Structure.
 The Instrument List window may contain both instruments (gray items) and Plant Structure Levels (yellow items).
-The following sub chapters present features available in Instrument List window and its menu.
+The following subchapters present features available in Instrument List window and its menu.